|

 "Eowyn"

 "What does he want?
-Why would he havehave done that
+Why would he havehave done

-"Shhhhh, melmenya," he said softly, taking her in his
+"Shhhhh, melmenya," said Legolas softly, taking

-you here alone."
+leaving you here alone."

 "I would not be alone!
 Eomer, Gimli, Faramir, Aragorn are